Greeters – So far I do not have any for this Sunday

 In this time when it is important for us to look for signs of hope and joy, opportunity is being given for you to share your celebrations (birthdays, anniversaries, new grandchildren etc) with the wider community.
 If you have a celebration you want to share please email email@example.com or phone the church. (must be sent in before noon on Thursday for inclusion on the Sunday) During the opening section or our Worship Video, I will announce celebrations that have been shared with me.

-If you have a prayer request that you would like included in the Prayers of the People that are part of our worship videos, your request needs to be into the church by Thursday at noon for inclusion on Sunday.
+Prayer Requests If you have a prayer request that you would like included in the Prayers of the People that are part of our worship videos, your request needs to be into the church by Thursday at noon for inclusion on Sunday.
 The best way to send in your request is to email firstname.lastname@example.org.
-The prayer request are also forwarded to the Prayer Chain.
+During the Prayers of the People, only the first name of individuals will be mentioned, and the specifics of the request will not be shared.
+The prayer requests are also forwarded to the Prayer Chain.

 I appreciate all the positive feedback that we have received about the Worship Videos.
 We (Margaret, Bonnie, Glenn, Paul W. and I) are trying our best to provide you with something that will assist you in your faith journey during this “crazy” time.
 We would also like to hear from you if you have suggestions on how we could make the videos better or more helpful (like Scripture readers, Greeters, music with the hymns …).
 Email your comments to me email@example.com or post them on our Facebook page.